The Bounty (1984 film): Plot

-The court of inquiry of Commanding Lieutenant William Bligh for the loss of to mutineers begins.
-Via flashbacks, Bounty sets out from Portsmouth, England on 23 December 1787, on an expedition to Tahiti to gather breadfruit pods for transplantation in the Caribbean, Bligh electing to sail the ship west round the tip of South America to use the expedition to fulfill an ambition to circumnavigate the globe.
-After thirty-one days, the attempt to round Cape Horn fails due to harsh weather, and the ship is obliged to take the longer eastern route.
-Bligh replaces Fryer with his friend Fletcher Christian as second-in-command.
-Seaman James Valentine dies.
+The court of inquiry of Commanding Lieutenant William Bligh for the loss of Bounty to mutineers begins.
+Via flashbacks, Bounty sets out from Portsmouth on 23 December 1787, on an expedition to Tahiti to gather breadfruit pods for transplantation in the Caribbean; Bligh electing to sail the ship west round the tip of South America to fulfill a lifelong ambition to circumnavigate the globe.
+After 31 days, the attempt to round Cape Horn fails due to harsh weather, and the ship is obliged to take the longer eastern route.
+Bligh promotes his friend, master's mate Fletcher Christian, to sailing master.
+The ship's alcoholic surgeon, Thomas Huggan, escapes punishment for killing a man in a botched operation.

-Arriving in Tahiti in October 1788, Bligh finds that due to the delays, the wind is against them for a quick return journey and they must stay on the island for four months longer than planned.
-Many of the weary crew, relieved to land, eventually develop a taste for the pleasures that island life offers, especially the native women; Christian immerses himself in the native culture, learning the language, submitting to Tahiti tattooing, making his relationship with Bligh tense.
-Three crew members, one of them, Charles Churchill, desert the ship, intent on staying on the island.
+Arriving in Tahiti in October 1788, Bligh finds that due to the delays, the wind is against them for a quick return journey, and they must stay on the island for four months longer than planned.
+Many of the weary crew, relieved to land, eventually develop a taste for the pleasures that island life offers, especially the native women; Christian immerses himself in Tahitian culture, making his relationship with Bligh tense.
+Three crew members, including the popular Charles Churchill, desert rather than be forced to leave the island.
 Bligh hunts the men down and has them flogged.
+Huggan is found dead after excessive drinking.

-Huggan dies.
-When the ship leaves Tahiti, Fletcher is forced to leave his pregnant native lover, Mauatua, behind.
-The resumption of naval discipline on the return voyage turns Bligh into not willing to tolerate any disobedience whatsoever.
-He insists that the ship is filthy and orders the crew to clean up several times a day.
-Bligh subjects the crew to pressure, creating an atmosphere of tension.
-Many of the men, including Christian, are singled out for tongue-lashings, especially when he suggests to go around Cape Horn again.
+When the ship departs Tahiti, Fletcher is forced to leave his pregnant native lover, Mauatua, behind.
+Bligh tightens shipboard discipline in response to the desertion attempt.
+He insists that the ship is filthy and orders the crew to clean it several times a day, hands out more arbitrary chores, and limits rations.
+Many of the men, including Christian, are singled out for tongue-lashings, especially when he dares suggest to Bligh that they should avoid going around Cape Horn.

-Christian considers constructing a raft to escape; playing on his resentment against Bligh's treatment of both him and the men, Ned Young persuades Christian to take the ship by force.
-After unsuccessfully warning the stubborn Bligh, Christian decides to take the ship and cast Bligh adrift without any killing.
-Bligh is roused from his bed and taken to the deck, and he is, along with those considered loyal to him, forced into a longboat, minimally supplied, and cast adrift.
-As Bligh and his crew stop for supplies on the island of Tofua, natives kill quartermaster John Norton.
-Bligh and his crew agree to try to reach the Dutch East Indies.
-Bligh talks down a heated Purcell, even giving him his share of food and insists that they not eat each other to survive.
-Bligh's triumph pays off as he and his crew successfully reach Timor.
+Christian considers constructing a raft to escape; playing on his resentment against Bligh's treatment of both him and the men, midshipman Edward Young persuades Christian to take the Bounty by force.
+When Bligh again dismisses his concerns, Christian has the captain roused from his bed and taken to the deck.
+There, Bligh and those loyal to him are forced into a longboat, minimally supplied, and cast adrift.
+Following an incident where natives on the island of Tofua kill one of their number, Bligh and his crew agree to try to reach the Dutch East Indies.
+Forced to restrain his arrogant personality, Bligh's leadership and resourcefulness enable the remaining loyalists to reach safety.